-I felt that my own life could happen later – once my sons’ health was ‘fixed’.
-It was only when, as a service user myself, I realised that I needed to stay well too.
-At this stage I took up all the help and support I could get and started on my own personal journey of Recovery.
+I felt that my own life could happen later – once my sons were both well.
+It was only when I became seriously depressed myself that I realised that I needed to stay well too.
+At this stage I took up all the help and support I could get and started on my own personal journey of Recovery.”

 So how can you help yourself?

 Make it a priority to put aside time to think about what you need.

 A good starting point to support your own health and wellbeing whilst caring would be to download the Meriden Family Programme’s App ‘MyCare’ .
 The ‘Mycare’ app helps carers and family members take good care of themselves.

 If you don’t have a phone or tablet why not view the content on the MyCare app website?

 This site also has a range of resources and tools that you can use to help look after yourself, as well as inspirational caregiver narratives.
 Have a browse to find out which tools and resources are the most useful for you.

 Tools for Recovery